 Together with the economic difficulties, also came opportunities.
-The Royal Inn was losing money and the owner/developer offered it to Jess in 1978; Jess accepted and took over.
-In 1992 a major residential development, Saratoga had financial difficulties was foreclosed by the lender (City Bank of New York) who offered it to Jess, who accepted and built over 600 quality homes with Wally Sanger.
-In 1988 the “Original Wellington Mall” went bankrupt and the lender (NCNB) tried to sell it for two years – no takers!
-In 1990 NCNB Bank offered it to Jess who accepted.
 Working 80 hours a week, Jess and his wife Victoria have converted the above three projects into major successes – the Royal Inn now has 166 suites and rooms; Saratoga Pines and Lakes has 660 homes and the “Original Wellington Mall” are now very successful.
-Jess also has built over 2,000 homes in Wellington, the Acreage, Loxahatchee and Royal Palm Beach and several other smaller commercial developments.
+Jess also has built over 3,000 homes in Wellington, the Acreage, Loxahatchee and Royal Palm Beach and several other smaller commercial developments.

-Today, after 43 years in our Western Communities, Jess continues all his business, civic and community activities together with his wife, Victoria and eldest son, Chris, who is an attorney.
-Jess has been able to effectively multi-task all his businesses and civic activities because they are all within 10 minute drive of his home and his annual car mileage is less than 6,000 miles per year.
-He says he has no intention of slowing down any time soon.
+Today, after 45 years in our Western Communities, Jess continues all his business, civic and community activities together with his wife, Victoria and eldest son, Chris, who is an attorney.